MGCodesandStats/hotel-modelling/README files/boosting.md

 xgb_model.fit(x_train, y_train)
 ```

 Note that the *scale_pos_weight* parameter in this instance is set to *5*.
 The reason for this is to impose greater penalties for errors on the minor class, in this case any incidences of *1* in the response variable, i.e. hotel cancellations.
 The higher the weight, the greater penalty is imposed on errors on the minor class.
+The reason for doing this is because there are more 0s than 1s in the dataset - i.e. more customers follow through on their bookings than cancel.

+Therefore, in order to have an unbiased model, errors on the minor class need to be penalised more severely.

 ### Performance on Validation Set